BroadbandForum/usp-test/07-websocket.md

 1. The EUT attempts to start a new WebSocket connection in conformance with the `SessionRetryMinimumWaitInterval` parameter.
-2. The EUT makes a second attempt to start a new WebSocket connection in confromance with the `SessionRetryMinimumWaitInterval` and `SessionRetryIntervalMultiplier` parameters.
+2. The EUT makes a second attempt to start a new WebSocket connection in conformance with the `SessionRetryMinimumWaitInterval` and `SessionRetryIntervalMultiplier` parameters.

 ## 7.9 Use of TLS